quarter-on-causality/quarter-on-causality.github.io/_pages/home_seme.md

 </div>
 <div class="row">
   <div class="col-xs-12">
-    <p>The <strong>Study Week on Causal Inference for Industry</strong> is an intensive problem-solving workshop that brings together Ph.D. students, young researchers, and industrial partners.
-In the course of one week, small groups of researchers of different backgrounds will intensively brainstorm and work together to model and solve real-world challenges provided by industrial partners.
+    <p>The <strong>Study Week on Causal Inference for Industry</strong> is an intensive problem-solving workshop with Ph.D. students, young researchers, and industrial partners.
+During one week, small groups of researchers of different backgrounds will intensively brainstorm and work together to model and solve real-world challenges provided by industrial partners through causal inference techniques.
 On Monday, each company representative presents their problem, after which the participants choose a problem to work on for the remainder of the week along with the industrial partner.
-On Friday morning, each group presents their solution to the chosen problem.</p>
+Each group describes their solution and results to the selected challenge on Friday morning.</p>
     <p>The study week warmly welcomes a broad scientific audience, including applied mathematics, engineering, statistics, and computer science.</p>
   </div>
 </div>